jenkinsci/JenkinsPipelineUnit/README.md

 ```

 `pretendArgsFromFarUpstream` is an immutable map and will be recorded as a `String` in the
 callstack.
-Your test may want to perform fine grained validations via map key referencing
+Your test may want to perform fine-grained validations via map key referencing
 instead of pattern matching or similar parsing.
 For example:

 ```groovy